 DS-494 Internship in Data Science

 Investigates a career area related to the student’s interest in data science supervised by a faculty member of the department in cooperation with the Internship Specialist.
 A minimum of 140 hours on-site experience is required.
 P/NP basis only.
 This course does not satisfy any of the requirements for any major or minor.
-Prerequisites: junior standing and consent of department chair.
+Prerequisites: junior standing and consent of supervising instructor.
+(Offered by arrangement)